Wyoming Valley take-out/delivery restaurant list | Times Leader

-The staff at Visit Luzerne County have compiled a list of Wyoming Valley restaurants offering takeout and/or delivery.
+The staff at Visit Luzerne County have compiled a list of Wyoming Valley restaurants offering takeout and/or delivery, and graciously allowed us to share it with our readers.

-That list can be found below, and also on the agency’s website.
-We also have added some restaurants who reached out to the Times Leader directly.
+Since it was first posted last week, some restaurants reached out to the Times Leader directly.
+We welcome your additions, and apologize to anyone who may not be on here yet.
+We are working to update the list as frequently as possible at this difficult time.

-According to Visit Luzerne County’s post: “We asked locals for help creating a list of restaurants currently offering delivery and/or takeout, to help lessen the impact of COVID-19.
-Check out what they told us and so we can support our local restaurants and take a night off of cooking!
-If we missed one, feel free to add it to our Facebook page.”
+Online updates are being shared at timesleader.com and on our Facebook page.

-This was the most up-to-date information as of Friday afternoon.
+This was the most up-to-date information as of the weekend.
 Readers are encouraged to check with the restaurants before they head out:

 • III Guys, 51 S Wyoming Ave., Edwardsville, 570-763-5242